garyham/fluxurious/README.md

 ## Initialisation

-I recommend creating all the actions and stores in the application before registering any subscribers.
+I recommend creating all the events and stores in the application before registering any subscribers.

 ```typescript
 export const authEvents = {